foo-dogsquared/freebies-hunt-api/src/list.md

 - [Google Dataset Search](https://toolbox.google.com/datasetsearch) | A search engine made by Google for publicly available datasets.
 - [Kaggle](https://www.kaggle.com/datasets) | A website that references public data sets.
 It's quite a website for your data science or research projects.
 - [LaTeX](https://www.latex-project.org/) | A highly regarded typesetting system for scientific documents.
 Supports a wide variety of mathematical (and scientific) expressions and symbols from algebra, logic, calculus, and more advanced mathematical disciplines.
 The program is not standalone itself but it does have plenty of text editors built on top of the typesetting system to let you prepare LaTeX documents easily.
 The provided website already has a list of programs for you to easily refer to a text editor but still [here's a list of programs built on top of LaTeX.](https://github.com/egeerardyn/awesome-LaTeX).
+- [National Institute of Science and Technology (NIST)](https://www.nist.gov/) | A governing body on facilitating research on advancing scientific and technological breakthroughs.
+Also provides public access on its [publications and data](https://www.nist.gov/open).
 - [Papers We Love](https://github.com/papers-we-love/papers-we-love) | A community on reading and discussing academic computer science papers.
 The linked hyperlink is a GitHub repo containing a list of local chapters of the community, a list of resources to look for other papers, and a list of links for how to read an academic paper (which is always a very nice feature to include).
 - [Researchgate](https://www.researchgate.net/) | An online community of researchers sharing and exploring other academic papers.
 Also, most published studies under their platform are free to view though you can't join their community unless you've proven your credentials as an academic research student.